gitter-badger/RPC/README.md

 See the [example](./saves/example.js) to learn how to configure a save, which is what stores the information for your rich presence.

 Use `npm run start` to run your default save, or `node rpc.js --use savename` for a different one.

+### Custom Images
+1. Go to the [developers page](https://discordapp.com/developers/applications/me) and create an application.
+1. Scroll down to where it says in big bold letters "Rich Presence", and enable it.
+1. Upload your images.
+Their names will be what to specify in the config as "largeImageName" and "smallImageName".
+Remember to save it!
+1. Scroll up and grab its client ID.
+This is what you put as the first option in your saves.

 <details><summary><b>Tips:</b> click to expand</summary>